 Front Drive Design

-The Bowflex 216 features a front drive design which places the engine of the machine at the front of the unit.
-A front drive system is more compact than a rear drive system, meaning that you can conveniently manage your living space round your exercise equipment.
+The Bowflex 216 features a front-drive design which places the engine of the machine at the front of the unit.
+A front drive system is more compact than a rear drive system, meaning that you can conveniently manage your living space around your exercise equipment.

 The 216 provides you with an auto incline feature.
 This allows you to adjust the angle of your foot motion without having to step off of the machine.
 The result of this is that you are able to increase the intensity of your workout without interrupting your training flow.

-This elliptical provides you with a range of hand grip options.
-With the main set of handles you are able to move you arms so as to provide an upper body as well as a lower body workout.
+This elliptical provides you with a range of handgrip options.
+With the main set of handles you are able to move your arms so as to provide an upper body as well as a lower body workout.
 This allows you to burn more calories in less time.
 The curved grips of the handlebars allow you to get just the right positioning for ideal body alignment.

-Nautilus are known for standing behind their products.
+Nautilus is known for standing behind their products.
 The BXE 216 is no exception.
-In terms of warranty you get two years coverage on the entire unit.
+In terms of warranty, you get two years coverage on the entire unit.
 For an extra $199 you can get that extended to five years.